 - (e) Notification of Disciplinary Action.
 Upon final disciplinary action by the court, the clerk shall send certified copies of the court's order to the State Bar of Texas, the United States Court of Appeals for the Fifth Circuit, and the National Discipline Data Bank operated by the American Bar Association. - (f) Reinstatement.
-Any lawyer who is suspended by this court is automatically reinstated to practice at the end of the period of suspension, provided that the bar membership fee required by Local Rule AT-1(b)(3) has been paid.
+Except for suspensions as reciprocal discipline pursuant to paragraph AT-2(b), any lawyer who is suspended by this court is automatically reinstated to practice at the end of the period of suspension, provided that the bar membership fee required by Local Rule AT-1(b)(3) has been paid.
+Any lawyer who was suspended as reciprocal discipline pursuant to paragraph AT-2(b) may apply, in writing, at the end of the period of suspension imposed by this court.
+In the application for reinstatement, the attorney shall advise the court of the status of the attorney's right to practice before the jurisdiction giving rise to reciprocal discipline in this court.
+The attorney shall also make a full disclosure of any disciplinary actions that may have occurred in other federal or state courts since the imposition of reciprocal discipline by this court.
 Any lawyer who is disbarred by this court may not apply for reinstatement for at least three years from the effective date of his or her disbarment.
 Petitions for reinstatement shall be sent to the clerk and assigned to the chief judge for a ruling.
 Petitions for reinstatement must include a full disclosure concerning the attorney's loss of bar membership in this court and any subsequent felony convictions or disciplinary actions that may have occurred in other federal or state courts.